 Samantha L. Salden Teach '02 and '08

-Assistant Dean for Graduate Studies and Assistant Professor of the Practice
+Assistant Dean for Graduate Studies and Associate Professor of the Practice

 Prof. Samantha Salden Teach teaches design studio courses at the undergraduate level as well as courses in the history of urban form and sustainable design for both undergraduate and graduate students.
 Her lectures, research and writing focus on the understanding of sustainable environments as an intricate and interdependent web of formal, constructional, climatic, economic and social factors.
 In her courses, students address the language of architectural and urban form and the civic responsibility of the architect and designer in contemporary society.